FusionAuth/fusionauth-example-netcore6/README.md

 You need to have .NET Core installed to run this code; when written, .NET Core 6 and Visual Studio 2022 was used.

-Set up FusionAuth as documented in the blog post.
+Set up FusionAuth as documented in one of [the installation guides](https://fusionauth.io/docs/v1/tech/installation-guide/).

 To run the ASP.NET Core, either: